morrownr/USB-WiFi/README.md

 The Good:

-- fastest USB chipset available for Linux
+- fastest USB chipset available

 The Bad: